Custom Halloween face mask

-If all the conventions have been adhered to, the completed mask, when worn or displayed, is regarded as an object suffused with great supernatural or spirit power.
-In some cultures it is believed that because of the close association between the mask maker and the spirit of the mask, the artist absorbs some of its magic power.
-An few West African tribal groups in Mali believe, in fact, that the creators of masks are even potentially capable of using the object’s supernatural powers to cause harm to others.
+If all the conventions have been adhered to, the completed mask, when worn or displayed, is regarded as an object suffused with great supernatural or spiritual power.
+In some cultures, it is believed that because of the close association between the mask maker and the spirit of the mask, the artist absorbs some of its magic power.
+A few West African tribal groups in Mali believe, in fact, that the creators of masks are even potentially capable of using the object’s supernatural powers to cause harm to others.

 The real drama and power of its form is the important contribution of the wearer.
 When he is attired in the mask, there is a loss of his previous identity and the assuming of a new one.
 Upon donning the mask, the wearer sometimes undergoes a psychic change and as in a trance assumes the spirit character depicted by the mask.

 Usually, however, the wearer skillfully becomes a “partner” of the character he is impersonating, giving to the mask not only an important spark of vitality by the light flashing from his own eyes but also bringing it alive by his movements and poses.
 But it would seem that the wearer often becomes psychologically completely attached to the character he is helping to create.
 He loses his own identity and becomes like automation, without his own will, which has become subservient to that of the personage of the mask.
 It appears, however, that at all times there remains some important, even if sub rosa, the association between the mask and its wearer.